Metrizable uniform spaces: INTRODUCTION

 One of the main advantages of metrizable uniform spaces over (non-compact) metrizable topological spaces is that the former can be manageably described via (countable) inverse sequences of uniform ANRs, in fact, of cubohedra.
-This is the subject of the final section.
+This is the subject of Chapter \ref{inverse limits}.

 The role of the (generally uncountable) resolutions of Marde\v si\'c is played by convergent inverse sequences (see Lemma \ref{Mardesic}), thereby reducing much of the hassle to the simple condition of convergence.
 (It can be viewed as a weakening of the surjectivity of all bonding maps, and specializes to the Mittag-Leffler condition in the case of inverse sequences of discrete spaces.)